harrydnewman/augmenting-final/README.md

 ``git commit -m "Description of changes"``

-**Pushing changes**
+### Pushing

 Pushing your changes to the **Remote** allows your commits to be backed up online.
 This will also allow your teammate to see your changes.

 **I suggest pushing each time you commit, but at the very least it should be done when you are done with your work for the day.**

-**To Commit:**
+**To Push:**

+First **commit** then:

 ``git push origin <branch-name>``

 ### Pull Requests (PR)

+A pull request is a way to propose merging your changes into another branch so others can review and approve them before they become part of the main project.

+**To Pull:**

-On github.com, navigate to your repository, and you’ll see an option to create a Pull Request for your branch.
+On github.com, navigate to your repository, and you'll see an option to create a *Pull Request* for your branch.
+(If you dont see this, **RELOAD**)

 PRs let you and your teammate review the code changes before merging them into the main branch.

 The other person can comment on, review, or even add commits to your branch if changes are needed.

 ### Merging

+Once the Pull Request is reviewed and approved, you can merge it into the main branch on GitHub:

+If working on GitHub, click the Merge button on the PR page.

+**MAKE SURE TO INFORM YOUR TEAMMATES EACH TIME YOU MERGE, YOU ALL MUST CREATE A PULL REQUEST**

+**Note:** Make sure to pull the latest changes after merging to keep your local branch up to date.
+``git pull origin <branch>``

 **Forcing a merge**